compbiozurich/UZH-BIO392/course-material/2019/imallona/3_exercises.md

 ## Exercise 10

-Print the line numbers of the file `SP1.fq`
+Print the line numbers of the file `SP1.fq` using awk.

 <details><summary>
 Answer